Barrett says she won’t give issues 'thumbs up or thumbs down' as Dems grill nominee on ObamaCare, Trump

 'No hints, no previews, no forecasts,' Barrett said

 "I have a view whether I love or hate it," Supreme Court nominee Amy Coney Barrett said on Tuesday when asked about Roe v.
-Wade by Senate Judiciary Committee Ranking Member Dianne Feinstein.
+Wade by Senate Judiciary Committee Ranking Member Dianne Feinstein, without revealing that view.
 "One reason why it may be comforting to you to have an answer is also why I can't pre-commit to approaching a case in any particular way."

 That answer was emblematic of Barrett's day as she repeatedly emphasized that she would not commit to pre-judging any case a certain way while Democrats pressed her to do just that.